-- 6.13.
-If a charity is given facilities and services for its own use which it would otherwise have purchased, these donations must be recognised in the charity's accounts when the recognition criteria in paragraph 6.4 are met.
-It is likely that in most cases this will be on receipt of the donation. - 6.14.
-Donated facilities and services that would otherwise be purchased are measured at the value
+Accounting for donated facilities and services, including volunteers purchased, these donations must be included recognised in the charity's accounts when received, provided the value of the gift can be measured reliably the recognition criteria in paragraph 6.4 are met.
+It is likely that in most cases this will be on receipt of the donation.